KENOPSIAzx/abdullah0adil/README.md

-- 👋🏻 Hi, I'm @APPLE Pie
+- 👋🏻 Hi, I'm KENOPSIA
-- 👨🏻‍🚀 I’m interested in Programmer
-- 🌱 I’m currently learning Python

 <!---
 abdullah0adil/abdullah0adil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.